 On this trip we are speaking of, we were staying in a 30-amp campground we had used before, in the spring, summer, and fall, and where we had never had any problems with our RV or its appliances, AC, heat, or fridge.

 We were connected to the site's utilities, including AC power, water supply, and a sewer hookup.
 It was the middle of a hot summer, with daily temperatures in the upper 90s and a heat index of 105°F.

 But we were comfortable in our RV with the air conditioner just humming along, and we'd been judicious with our power usage.
 We thought to ourselves, "Camping life is great."

 But on this day we did one, simple, unknowing thing that changed everything for us.

-We invited our teenaged grandson, who lived a few miles away from the campground, and a friend of his to stay with us in our RV for a few days.
+We invited our teenage grandson, who lived a few miles from the campground, and a friend of his to stay with us in our RV for a few days.

 Of course, my daughter jumped at the opportunity (probably just to get some peace and quiet) and we picked up the boys the next morning.

 As we drove through the campground to our site, the boys started with the "Wows."
 You know: